zuchka/hyphen8/README.md

 "con-tainer-iza-tion orches-tra-tion plat-form"
 ```

-They current version will not reconstruct punctuation.
+The current version will not reconstruct punctuation.
 To customize the string and word splitting, adjust the regular expressions in `Hyphen8.Engine.parse_words()` and `Hyphen8.Engine.parse_characters()`.

 ## History of the Knuth-Liang Algorithm